 But what you need to know is that Tru Hearing is not your only choice in some counties in Minnesota!

 Blue Cross and Blue Shield only mentions the Tru Hearing benefit in their brochures because they felt they only needed to tell their members about their “in-network” benefits.
 The irony here is that I am and have been an in-network provider with BCBS for many years.
 People who deal with hearing loss prefer to work with a provider they trust and are comfortable with.
-And so many of my patients will be taking advantage of the 55% off benefit they receive from BCBS.
+And so many of my patients will be taking advantage of the other benefit they can receive from BCBS.

 If you have questions please contact us or call Amy Swain Hearing Center at 866-801-7512.